Child Custody Lawyer Arlington, TX

 I’m nervous about what will happen with my children.
 How can you help?

 Divorce and child custody arrangements can be scary.
 While you may be worried about starting fresh for yourself, this can be a huge change for your kids and we know you only want what is best for them.
 This is why it is important to reach out to our team as soon as you know you will be getting a divorce to start working on a parenting plan that you think will make the most sense for your family.

 Contact A Child Custody Lawyer Arlington, TX Trusts

-If you have child custody questions or are facing custody modification or visitation issues, please contact us.
-We are experienced and compassionate lawyers who can guide you through divorce, custody, or modification legal procedures.
+If you have child custody questions, or are facing custody modification or visitation issues, please contact the Brandy Austin Law Firm, PLLC.
+We are experienced and compassionate child custody lawyers who can guide you through divorce, custody, or modification legal procedures.

 You can set up an appointment by calling 800-958-4948 or contacting us online.
-We offer a free consultation with a child custody lawyer Arlington, TX respects.
+The Brandy Austin Law Firm, PLLC can offer a free consultation with a child custody lawyer Arlington, TX respects.

 “Yesha did a great job handling my PI case.
 Kept me very informed and always made sure I understood what the situation was.
 Thank you so much Yesha and the Brandy Austin Law Firm. “